Codecademy/docs/content/go/concepts/functions/functions.md

   - 'paths/back-end-engineer-career-path'
 ---

-**Functions** are a block of code that can be reused multiple times Functions are defined using the `func` keyword followed by the name of the function, the parameters and the return type.
+**Functions** are a block of code that can be reused multiple times.
+Functions are defined using the func keyword, followed by the function name, parameters, and return type.
+The parameter names and result names must be either all present or all absent.
-Go use pass by value for parameters, which means that the function will receive a copy of the value of the parameter.
-If you want to modify the parameter, you need to pass a pointer to the parameter.
+Pass by value is used for parameters, meaning the function receives a copy of the parameter's value.
+To modify the parameter, pass a pointer.

 ## Syntax